FallibleInc/blog/_posts/2015-10-08-Bookmyshow-hack-delete-all-users-profile-and-wallet.md

 ### Bottomline

-Ticket collectors do not care about security.
+Ticket agents do not care about security.
 Do not save your sensitive data with them.

 ![An-Indian-bus-conductor-counts-his-rupees.jpg]({{site.baseurl}}/An-Indian-bus-conductor-counts-his-rupees.jpg)